Dall’s Porpoise(Phocoenoides dalli)

 - small, triangular in shape with white tip and black base

 - creates a distinct ‘rooster-tail’ splash when traveling quickly, does not bring body entirely out of the water

-- during slow dives shows a distinctive sharp curve to the hind quarter as it disappears under water (distinguishes it from harbour porpoise).
-Looks like a box rolling through the water, whereas a harbour porpoise looks like a tire.
+- during slow dives shows a distinctive sharp curve to the hind quarter as it disappears under water (distinguishes it from harbor porpoise).
+Looks like a box rolling through the water, whereas a harbor porpoise looks like a tire.

 - usually travels in group sizes of 2 to 10

 - ‘chunky’ robust body

 Can Be Confused With

 Dall’s porpoise are found only in the North Pacific Ocean and adjacent seas (Bering Sea, Okhotsk Sea and Sea of Japan).
 They range from coastal waters to deep offshore waters (see map below).